ember-intl/ember-intl/README.md

 ## Installation

+* Ensure your application is running ember-cli >= 0.1.5
 * `npm install ember-intl --save-dev`
 * `ember g ember-intl`
 * Configure which locales you want extracted at build time: